+Not sure where to start?
 Science is a galactic industry that reaches far and wide.
 So, we’ve divvied up this guide into nice bite-sized sections to help you navigate your way around:

-It’s all very well being an expert on gene cloning or molecular orbital theory.
-But if you don’t have the technical skills to back this knowledge up, you’re not going to get very far in the workplace.
+It’s all very well being an expert on gene cloning or molecular orbital theory, but if you don’t have the technical skills to back this knowledge up, you’re not going to get very far in the workplace.

+So, it’s absolutely crucial that you take on a science internship or placement whilst you’re still at university.
 Employers flip out over students who have made the effort to get this sort of experience.
-In fact, they increasingly use work experience as a talent-spotting exercise for their graduate schemes.
+In fact, they increasingly use this work experience as a talent-spotting exercise for their graduate schemes.

 If you stand out during your science internship, your employer might even offer you a graduate role at the end (or at least fast-track your application) - which would be a huge weight off your mind during your final year of university.